Our research is editorially independent but we may earn a commission for purchases made through our links.

-While Florida boasts an array of world-famous theme park attractions, it is also home to an array of small-town charms that are perfect for a weekend of escaping the hustle and bustle of everyday life.
-Kick back and relax and experience the quaint charm and slower pace of life that these small towns offer, where you can soak up the sunshine, explore the city’s rich history and shop for antique treasures.
-Immerse yourself in the friendly atmosphere and reconnect with nature at one of Florida’s coolest small cities that are perfect for a weekend getaway in fall.
+While Florida boasts an array of world-famous theme park attractions, it is also home to a variety of charming small towns that are perfect for a weekend of escaping the hustle and bustle of everyday life.
+Kick back and relax and experience the quaint charm and slower pace of life these small towns offer, where you can soak up the sunshine, explore the city’s rich history and shop for antique treasures.
+Immerse yourself in the friendly atmosphere and reconnect with nature at one of Florida’s most incredible small cities that are perfect for a weekend getaway in the fall.

-A quiet area with 28 miles of undeveloped beaches, St. George Island offers unspoiled beauty that can be appreciated throughout the year.
+A quiet area with 28 miles of undeveloped beaches, St. George Island offers unspoiled beauty you can appreciate throughout the year.
 Explore the area on two wheels at the 17 miles of paved bike paths, admire the array of migrating birdlife, or get out on the water for a canoeing or kayaking adventure.
-Take a guided boat tour to spot the pods of dolphins or take a sunset cruise to appreciate one of the last preserved barrier islands in Florida.
+Take a guided boat tour to spot the pods of dolphins or take a sunset cruise to appreciate one of Florida’s last preserved barrier islands.

-Giving visitors a glimpse of what Florida was like many decades ago, Cedar Key exemplifies an Old Florida ambiance.
+Cedar Key exemplifies an Old Florida ambiance by giving visitors a glimpse of what Florida was like many decades ago.
 Located on the Nature Coast, its rustic atmosphere and slower pace of life are perfect for those who want to get away from it all.
-You’ll find lovely beach areas, plenty of fishing opportunities and natural preserves that are best enjoyed after a hearty bowl of clam chowder at one of the local seafood establishments.
+You’ll find lovely beach areas, plenty of fishing opportunities, and natural preserves best enjoyed after a hearty bowl of clam chowder at one of the local seafood establishments.

 A small town with an array of family-friendly attractions, Gulfport is home to an artsy community with a colorful personality.
-With a slogan like “Keep Gulfport Weird” its hard to not love this city, as its small independent shops, easy-going waterfront restaurants and beautiful beach area make it a popular destination throughout the year.
-Head out to Clam Bayou Nature Preserve when you’re in need of a dose of nature, explore the thriving arts scene, or simply watch a sunset from Williams Pier.
+With a slogan like “Keep Gulfport Weird,” it’s hard not to love this city, as its small independent shops, easy-going waterfront restaurants, and beautiful beach area make it a popular destination throughout the year.
+Head out to Clam Bayou Nature Preserve when you need a dose of nature, explore the thriving arts scene, or watch a sunset from Williams Pier.

-Considered the gateway to Florida’s Nature Coast, Steinhatchee is a charming fishing town in the Big Bend region.
+Steinhatchee is a charming fishing town in the Big Bend region, considered the gateway to Florida’s Nature Coast.
 A combination of quiet landscapes and Victorian homes, you’ll be immediately lured in by its towering live oaks covered with Spanish moss and scenic stretch of white sand beaches.
-You’ll find diverse wildlife and abundant fishing opportunities to keep you busy, while exploring the area on a bike, pontoon boat or sunset cruise is also a pleasure.
+You’ll find diverse wildlife and abundant fishing opportunities to keep you busy, while exploring the area on a bike, pontoon boat, or sunset cruise is also a pleasure.

 A friendly fishing town, Apalachicola is one of Florida’s hidden gems.
 Rustic charm at its best, this area is known for its friendly locals and world-renown seafood.
 With over 900 historic listings that include small cottages and stained glass churches, you’ll be hard-pressed to find any traffic or noise in this laid-back slice of paradise.
 To explore its most beautiful landscapes, hit the trails in Apalachicola National Forest or Tate’s Hell State Forest for the day.